 It’s no secret that after a crazy day, taking some dedicated time to unwind makes it easier to fall asleep.
 And according to one British study, a few minutes of reading was shown to slash stress rates by nearly 70%.
-(Which, FYI, was more than listening to music or sipping a cup of tea.)
+(Which, FYI, was more than sipping a cup of tea.)

 Just make it a point to pick a physical book instead of reading one on your phone or tablet.
 The blue light from electronic devices can leave you feeling more alert by squashing your body’s production of the sleep hormone melatonin.